dbgate/dbgate.github.io/content/features/aws.md

 We recommend t2.medium instance type for best user experience, but t2.micro available in free tier will be enough for small number of users.

-After installation, you have to set admin password, Then you could administer connections and users.
+After installation, you have to set admin password, then you could administer connections, users, roles and grant permissions.

 ## Subscription and licensing
 DbGate AWS can be subscribed to through the AWS Marketplace, with pricing based on the size of the chosen instance.
 Larger instances support more concurrent users.